loader image

 • The Thai Child Protection Act, B.E.
 2546 (CPA) [English]: We specifically uphold Article 25, which forbids unlawful caring, and Article 26, which prohibits acts that result in torturing a child's body or mind.

-• Thai Civil and Commercial Code (CCC) — Section 1567(2) amendment (2025) [English]: Thailand amended Section 1567(2): This revision removed the legal basis for “punishing a child” through violence and clarifies that any discipline/correction by a person exercising parental power must not constitute abuse or involve physical or mental harm—effectively prohibiting corporal (and psychological) punishment.
+• Thai Civil and Commercial Code (CCC) — Section 1567(2) amendment (2025) [English]: This revision removed the legal basis for "punishing a child" through violence and clarifies that any discipline by a person exercising parental power must not constitute abuse or involve physical or mental harm—effectively prohibiting corporal and psychological punishment.

-• The United Nations Convention on the Rights of the Child (CRC): As Thailand is a signatory, we endorse Article 19 regarding protection from maltreatment and Article 34 regarding protection from sexual exploitation.
+• The United Nations Convention on the Rights of the Child (CRC) [Full text]: As Thailand is a signatory, we endorse Article 19 regarding protection from maltreatment and Article 34 regarding protection from sexual exploitation.

 We recognize that parents are essential in child protection.
 We ask our families to support our culture of safety by: